gammu/gammu/docs/manual/c/hints.rst

     pkg-config --libs gammu

-Gammu stores all its data in a GSM_StateMachine struct.
+Gammu stores all its data in a :c:type:`GSM_StateMachine`.
 This structure is not public, so all you can define is a pointer to it:

 .. code-block:: c